-- 4.8.2 Declaration of minors should be made before the submission of the application for graduation, and all requirements for the minor(s) should be met by the time of graduation. - 4.8.3 Students who cannot complete their declared minor(s) but have fulfilled their degree requirements can still graduate.
-The completed courses concerned may be counted toward the degree as free electives as appropriate.
+- 4.8.1 Declaration of minors should be made before the submission of the application for graduation, and all requirements for the minor(s) should be met by the time of graduation. - 4.8.2 Students who cannot complete their declared minor(s) but have fulfilled their degree requirements can still graduate.
+The completed courses from the unfulfilled minor may be counted toward the degree as free electives as appropriate.